dustinpfister/blog_posts/_posts/linux-nodejs-cli-tools-getting-started.md

 $ cli-tool
 ```

 and a file called index.js is what will be called when doing so.
+I do what I can to make sure that I am not using a name that is all ready in use with the operating system that I am using by taking the time to be familiar with what is all ready there.
+It also stands to reason that it would be a good idea to make sure that I am not using a name that is used by another popular project in general when it comes to the possibly that other people might use my command line tool.

 ## 3 - The node.js shebang